Restream/reindexer/cpp_src/server/contrib/server.md

 #### Description
-This operation will list all availavle namespaces in specified database.
+This operation will list all available namespaces in specified database.
 If database is not exists, then error will be returned.